 In 2018, Larry Fink, the investment manager at Blackrock Hedgefund who oversees $6 trillion, declared that companies could no longer solely measure financial growth but must also consider how they are benefiting the communities in which they operate and consider how they are making “a positive contribution to society”.

 Later that year, Senator Elizabeth Warren introduced a bill in the Senate called the Accountable Capitalism Act.
 This bill would redesign how the federal government defines corporations, and require that large companies create a “general public benefit” with regards to their shareholders, employees, and the environment.

-In August of 2019, the Business Roundtable updated their previously bland statement on Corporate Social Responsibility, which still largely held the principle of shareholder primacy, to a much bolder position of a commitment to all shareholders.
+In August of 2019, the Business Roundtable updated their previously bland statement on Corporate Social Responsibility, which still largely held the principle of shareholder primacy, to a much bolder position of a commitment to all stakeholders.
 181 Fortune 500 CEOs signed the statement and committed to investing in employees, dealing ethically with suppliers, supporting the communities in which they work.

 These statements, from liberal politicians to wealthy investors and corporate CEOs, suggest a shift in the collective understanding of the purpose of business.
 B Labs, once a prophet in the desert, is now having its ambitious vision taken on by some of the largest businesses in the world.
 This is a big deal.
 In response to the Business Roundtable statement, B Labs took out a full-page ad in the NYT and invited these CEO’s to “get to work”.
 All signs point to many corporations reorienting their activities towards a broader societal purpose.
 I am deeply proud to be a part of this cultural sea change, and I want to do all I can to encourage others to join in as well.
 Let’s get to work!